Powerful statistical inference for nested data using sufficient summary statistics: Introduction

-Within this framework, this paper reviews ways to estimate group-level effect sizes and to assess their statistical significance.
-We first provide a reference for a number of popular parametric and non-parametric effect size measures (Section~\ref{sec:effectsizes}).
-We then discuss the need to choose an appropriate group-level model, as between-subject variances typically have to be taken into account through a `random effects' model as opposed to a `fixed effect' model (Section~\ref{sec:group_inference}).
+With this paper, we aim to fill this gap by providing a review of ways to estimate group-level effect sizes and to assess their statistical significance in the context of neuroimaging experiments.
+We first provide a reference for a number of popular parametric and non-parametric effect size measures (Section~\ref{sec:effectsizes}), which may be skipped by readers who want to proceed directly to the nested setting.
+We then discuss the need to choose an appropriate group-level model, as between-subject variability differs depending on whether a `random effects' or `fixed effect' model is assumed (Section~\ref{sec:group_inference}).
 We also demonstrate why the simple approach of ignoring the group structure by pooling the data of all subject is invalid (Section~\ref{sec:pooling}).
-We then outline the popular approach of computing effect sizes on the subject level and treating these effect sizes as samples in a group-level test.
-This `naive-summary-statistic' approach is, however, suboptimal in terms of statistical power (Section \ref{sec:naive}).
-With what we call the inverse-variance-weighted sufficient-summary-statistic approach, we discuss a technique that overcomes these limitations, leading to unbiased minimum-variance group-level effect size estimates and a powerful statistical test of group-level null hypotheses.
-In a tutorial style, we outline the steps that are required to employ this approach (Section~\ref{sec:anylincomb}).
-Lastly, we discuss the advantages and drawbacks of Stouffer's method of combining subject-level p-values (Section~\ref{sec:stouffer}).
+We then outline the popular `naive' summary-statistic approach of computing effect sizes on the subject level and treating these effect sizes as single samples in a group-level test (Section \ref{sec:naive}). {With what we call the sufficient-summary-statistic approach, we then discuss a family of techniques capable to yield unbiased group-level effect size estimates and powerful statistical tests of group-level null hypotheses, and we highlight a particular approach that yields minimum-variance effect size estimates by weighting each effect with the inverse of its variance.} In a tutorial style, we outline the steps that are required to apply this approach to different effect size measures (Section~\ref{sec:anylincomb}).
+Lastly, we discuss the advantages and drawbacks of Stouffer's method of combining subject-level p-values (Section~\ref{sec:stouffer}) in relation to summary-statistic approaches.

-Using synthetic data representing a two-sample separation problem, we empirically assess the sensitivity and specificity of the reviewed approaches (Section~\ref{sec:simulations}).
-The properties of the various approaches are further highlighted in an application to human neurophysiological data acquired during simulated emergency braking in a driving simulator (Section~\ref{sec:realData}).
-The paper ends with a discussion of nested linear models, of multivariate extensions, of non-parametric (bootstrapping and surrogate data) approaches, and a note on prominent applications of nested statistical models in neuroimaging (Section~\ref{sec:discussion}).
+Using synthetic data representing a two-sample separation problem, we empirically assess the performance of the reviewed approaches (Section~\ref{sec:simulations}).
+The properties of the various approaches and the advantages of the sufficient-summary-statistic approach are further highlighted in an application to EEG data acquired during simulated emergency braking in a driving simulator (Section~\ref{sec:realData}). {All data are provided in Matlab format along with corresponding analysis code\footnote{\url{https://github.com/stefanhaufe/GroupStats}}.}

+The paper ends with a discussion of nested linear models, of multivariate extensions, and a note on non-parametric (bootstrapping and surrogate data) approaches (Section~\ref{sec:discussion}).